csci104/site/labs/lab3/index.md

 There is another problem, however.
 By default, GCC will look in the current directory of the file (i.e. `src` when compiling a file in `src`), but it will not look under nested directories.
 In addition, GCC also searches for standard libraries.

-In order to add a directory to its search paths, you use the -I *dir* option, where *dir* is the relative directory path from where you run the compile command.
+In order to add a directory to its search paths, you use the -I*dir* option, where *dir* is the relative directory path from where you run the compile command.
 If you are using a Makefile, the path will be relative to where your Makefile is.

 In our case, we want to ask GCC to look for files under the `lib` directory.
 We can add append the option to the end of `CPPFLAGS`:

 ```
-CPPFLAGS = -Wall -g -I lib
+CPPFLAGS = -Wall -g -Ilib
 ```

 Technically, this is not a makefile feature, but a compiler option.